Creativity Found: Finding Creativity Later in Life

 Yeah, you're doing some designing, you're doing some experimenting.
 What are your aspirations for the future?

-I would love at some point in the future to have a retails obviously completely changing.
-And sort of when they will say, Would you like a shop, I can't think boring.
-So I mean, awesome, gorgeous shops out there, obviously.
-But I've always, as a kid loved the concept of a museum, I had my own little so called museum under my desk in my bedroom when I was in primary school.
-And I just put old things in there that I thought were museum worthy and and then tried to charge my friend to look at it, even though it wasn't covered.
-So they could look at it regardless.
-But I've always just loved that idea of sort of curiosities, kind of imagine it as sort of a yes, a shot, but also a kind of museum of just inspiration.
-It could be how things are made, origins of things, it could be old tools, level tools,
+I would love at some point in the future to have a.
+Retail is obviously completely changing and so when people say would you like a shop?
+I kind of think a bit boring.
+I mean there are some gorgeous shops out there obviously, but I've always as a kid loved the concept of a museum.
+I had my own little so called museum under my desk in My bedroom when I was in primary school and I just put old things in there that I thought were museum worthy and then tried to charge my friend to look at it even though it wasn't covered so they could look at it regardless.
+But I've always just loved that idea of sort of curiosities.
+I kind of imagine it as sort of a.
+Yes, a shop, but also a kind of museum of just inspiration.
+It could be how things are made, origins of things.
+It could be old tools.
+I love old tools, really love old tools.
+Another random thing I collect is old tools.
+Just a real kind of mix museum shop.
+Obviously workshop.
+In a way it'd be great if people can see myself and employees and whatever working but then at the same time sometimes you don't want to be watched.
+So I haven't quite figured that one out yet.
+So it's an idea that sort of developing, I guess.

 Claire Waite Brown: